liweinan/liweinan.github.io/_posts/2017-05-01-corba-iiop.md

 helloImpl = HelloHelper.narrow(ncRef.resolve_str(name));
 ```

 The above code is simliar to the process of getting `NameService` in above.
 We use `ncRef.resolve_str(...)` to fetch the remote object from naming server.
 If we check the type of `helloImpl`, we will see the type is `_HelloStub`, and this class will handle the network communication with server side.
 When we call `helloImpl.sayHello()` method later, the stub will actually invoke the `HelloImpl.sayHello()` implementation at servant side.
-Now let's check how does servant side receives the call from client side and process the request.
+Now let's check how does servant side receives the call from client side and processes the request.

 ### Request Processing Of Servant Side

-At the servant side, the `HelloImpl` class extends the generated `HelloPOA` class as we saw in above, and we have checked that the `_invoke()` method in `HelloPOA` class will receive the network call and handle the local method dispatching properly.
-Let's review the core part in `HelloPOA._invoke(...)` method:
+At the servant side, the `HelloImpl` class extends the generated `HelloPOA` class as we saw in above.
+We have checked that the `_invoke()` method in `HelloPOA` class, and knows it will receive the network requests, and then dispatch the requests to local implementations.
+Let's review the core part in the `HelloPOA._invoke(...)` method:

 ```
 private static java.util.Hashtable _methods = new java.util.Hashtable ();